hyperledger/indy-hipe/text/0021-enhanced-did-doc/README.md

 # Unresolved questions

 [unresolved]: #unresolved-questions
-1. Should keys with `REM_KEY` be allowed to remove keys with `ALL` authorization or should keys with `ALL` be removable by keys with `ALL` authorization?
+1. Should keys with `REM_KEY` be allowed to remove keys with `ADMIN` authorization or should keys with `ADMIN` be removable by keys with `ADMIN` authorization?
 1. Implementing more flexible authorization like 2 of the 5 keys have to agree to add a new key.
-1. Should keys with `MOD_KEY` be allowed to change authorizations of a key with `ALL` authorization?
-Do we need an authorization called `ADMIN` that is distinct from `ALL` and immune to such actions?
+1. Should keys with `MOD_KEY` be allowed to change authorizations of a key with `ADMIN` authorization?
+Do we need an authorization called `ADMIN` that is distinct from `ADMIN` and immune to such actions?
-1. Should `pay` be introduced as an endpoint?
+1. Should `pay` be introduced as an endpoint as anyone with `MOD_EP` authorization can make himself receive payments?